 The highways were surveyed between April 2024 and December 2024.
 The survey was conducted two to three days per week, primarily in the mornings, by two observers.
-Survey began at 07:00 during winter and at 06:00 during summer, depending upon visibility.
-The observations were carried out using a motorcycle traveling at a steady speed of 30–40 km/h and overall total distance covered is approximately 10800 km in 9 months.
-The Observation is specially made for the taxa amphibians, reptiles, Aves, and mammals.
+The survey began at 07:00 during winter and at 06:00 during summer, depending upon visibility.
+The observations were carried out using a motorcycle traveling at a steady speed of 30–40 km/h and the total distance covered is approximately 10800 km in 9 months.
+The observation is specially made for the taxa amphibians, reptiles, Aves, and mammals.
 The overall mortality rates were determined for each species individually.

 This survey method was followed by various researchers and found satisfactory in evaluating the road kills (Grimmat et al. 2009; Rasmussen and Anderton 2012; Betleja et al. 2020).
-During this survey no animals were preserved.
+During this survey, no animals were preserved.
 Taxonomic keys and reference books were used to identify the road kills.